Emmy123222/Genun-API/README.md

-# Genun-API
+# POos-api
-This is the backend of Genun
+This is the backend of the proof of originality project

 ## Table of Contents